 The term “social media search engines” can be confusing.
 Indeed, when you look for this search term in Google, you’ll find lots of results for so-called “network agnostic” search engines that combine many different social media networks together in their search results.

 However, what most businesses look for when searching “social media search engines,” is information on how to boost their visibility on social media.
 And that’s what this article is all about.

 This article is about optimizing each social media network’s “SEO,” on a case by case basis so that you can reach your target audience on whatever social network(s) they like to frequent.

-Some marketers wrongly say that social media sites are dying, and that the only way to succeed is to use paid ads.
+Some marketers wrongly say that social media sites are dying, and that the only way to succeed is to use paid search advertising.
 They say this because social media ads work really well – not because social networking sites itself are dying.

 We strongly disagree with this sentiment.
 After all, more than 2.5 billion people are using social media networks.